0x00000002/read/idempotency.md

 }
 ```

-The application began to generate a key of capacity as UUID v4 and send it to the server.
-At repeated attempts to create an order, the application sends the same key and capacity.
-On the server the key of the capacity key is stored in the database in the field where there is a limitation of the database by its uniqueness.
+The application began to generate idempotency key as UUID v4 and send it to the server.
+At repeated attempts to create an order, the application sends the same key.
+On the server the idempotency key is stored in the database in the field where there is a limitation of the database by its uniqueness.
 If this restriction prevented the insertion, the code detected it and gave an error of 409.
-On Fedi's advice, this moment was redesigned to simplify the application: it was not 409, but 200, as if the order was successfully created, then the clients do not need to learn how to process the code 409.
+On Fedya's advice, this moment was redesigned to simplify the application: it was not 409, but 200, as if the order was successfully created, then the clients do not need to learn how to process the code 409.

 ![image](https://habrastorage.org/webt/ow/tx/gu/owtxguxu8hwtyymgkkijm6-4s8k.png)